Welcome to Buddha Statues Now!

 Amitabha Buddha was believed to have previously been the bodhisattva named Dharmakara.
 The Amitabha accumulated this collection of merit during his countless bodhisattva lifetimes.
 Amitabha is an iconic figure in the Mahayana sect of Buddhism in East Asia and is known as “The Buddha of immeasurable life and light”.
-Most of the Amitabha Buddha Statues were carved for religious purposes.
+This Buddha statue is usually carved for religious purposes.

-The statue can depict the Buddha seated or in a standing position.
-The seated Amitabha Buddha statue is usually depicting the meditation mudra and is sometimes also holding the lotus flower in the flat of his palms.
+This Buddha statue can depict Amitabha seated or in a standing position.
+The seated Amitabha is usually depicting the meditation mudra and is sometimes also holding the lotus flower in the flat of his palms.
 When standing the mudra depicted is the left arm bare and extended downward with the thumb and index finger touching.
 The right arm is held upright with the palm facing outward and thumb and index finger touching.
-This is the teaching or wisdom mudra and it symbolizes that the teachings of Buddha are available to all walks of life and not only the elite.
-These Amitabha Buddha statues reveal the sincerity of Amitabha because his right hand is held near his heart.
+This is the teaching or wisdom mudra and it symbolizes that the teachings of Buddha are available to everyone.
+These Buddha statues reveal the sincerity of Amitabha because his right hand is held near his heart.
 Additionally, sometimes Amitabha is displayed alongside Guanyin and Mahāsthāmaprāpta.

 It is believed by Tibetan Buddhists that the Buddha is to be credited for granting the knowledge of medicine to mankind.
 The mudra that this Buddha statue is depicting is 1) the back of his left hand resting in his lap with palm upwards holding a bowl (presumably filled with medical herbs).
 2) the right hand is draped over his right leg with palm outwards.
 The right hand is of special significance because it is an open gesture that indicates the Buddha is granting the knowledge of medicine to mankind.
 This Buddha statue is believed to calm your spiritual ills and grant you good health.

 This Buddha statue is also known as the 4 armed Avalokitesvara or Chenrezig.
 Compassion Buddha is actually a bodhisattva that is said to embody the compassion of all the Buddhas.
-The Bodhisattva of Compassion has taking an oath not to rest until all of mankind was saved from continuous rebirth and could obtain enlightenment.
+The Bodhisattva of Compassion has taken an oath not to rest until all sentient life is saved from continuous rebirth and obtains enlightenment.

 Compassion Buddha is known and beloved by all Buddhists.
 Therefore, Compassion Buddha has different names in different regions.
 The Sanskrit word for the Bodhisattva of Compassion is Avalokitesvara in India, but it is the same reincarnation as Guanyin in China, Chenrezig in Tibet or Lokesvara in Cambodia.
 Additionally, Compassion Buddha can also appear as either masculine or feminine e.g. Guanyin is feminine and Lokesvara is masculine.

 Compassion Buddha is believed to have forgone enlightenment to bridge the gap between the Shakyamuni Buddha and the final Buddha of the future – Meitreya Buddha.
-Chenrezig is said to have exploded after realizing the immensity of the task that lies ahead.
-Amitabha put Chenrezig back together again and this is why Chenrezig can be depicted with 4 arms or even a thousand arms and a eleven heads.
+Avalokitesvara is said to have exploded after realizing the immensity of the task that lies ahead.
+Amitabha put Chenrezig back together again.
+As a result, Chenrezig can be depicted with 4 arms or even a thousand arms and a eleven heads.
 The extra arms and heads are used by Chenrezig to be able to work faster and to observe the suffering of sentient beings more effectively.